Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Appendix

 \subsubsection{Axis-angle Rotation Representation}

-We compare our Euler angle rotation representation with the axis-angle rotation vector, which has been successfully employed in autoregressive molecular structure generation~\citep{fufragment}.
-The Euler angle representation exhibits superior predictive accuracy compared to the axis-angle rotation vector.
 In the axis–angle formulation, a 3D rotation is represented by a rotation vector obtained by multiplying a unit rotation axis $\mathbf{a} = (a_x, a_y, a_z)$ with a rotation angle $\psi$.
 Specifically, the rotation vector $\mathbf{m} \in \mathbb{R}^3$ is defined as

 Specifically, the rotation angle is obtained by

 and the rotation axis is calculated by